Flexible metadata harvesting for ecology using large language models: Discussion

 \section{Discussion}

 Searching for datasets remains a major obstacle for researchers \citep{Gregory2020Lost}, and while the introduction of metadata standards has improved data FAIRness, differences in metadata standards and their variable uptake require an adaptive solution to efficiently search for datasets across providers \citep{loffler2021dataset}.
 Here, we have addressed this challenge by using LLMs to flexibly retrieve and convert both structured and unstructured metadata, which achieve equivalent retrieval accuracy (Fig \ref{fig:rouge_unstructured}).
-We then demonstrated how LLMs can link datasets using either LLM-based embeddings or by unifying formats for rule-based processing (Fig \ref{fig:adjacency_desciptions}). \\
+We found that LLM post-processing was key to achieving good performance, followed by choice of LLM (Fig \ref{fig:rouge_per_field}).
+We then demonstrated how LLMs can link datasets using either LLM-based embeddings or by unifying formats for rule-based processing (Fig \ref{fig:adjacency_desciptions}).